“History of Wrestling”

 A character named Uncle Grandpa immediately draws to mind inbreeding.
-And I’m probably not far off when you consider this cartoon character is one part Eugene, Eric Bischoff’s “special needs” nephew, and one part Beaver Cleavage (but mostly in appearance).
-Given that the “History of Wrestling” is the extent of which I am able to judge Uncle Grandpa on, I’m going to go out on a limb and say it’s stupid.
-But hey, I’m not the intended demographic and I liked Beavis & Butthead and The Ren and Stimpy Show growing up so what the hell do I know?
+Luckily, that’s not the case, but he’s definitely out there.
+Given that the “History of Wrestling” is the extent of which I am able to judge Uncle Grandpa on, I’m going to go out on a limb and also say it’s kind of stupid.
+But hey, I’m not the intended demographic and I liked Beavis & Butthead growing up, so what the hell do I know?
 I will say that Uncle Grandpa’s treatment of professional wrestling wasn’t that bad.
 For a stupid cartoon.
 So there’s that.

 If you thought WWE produced some quality documentary DVDs, you’ll love Uncle Grandpa’s retelling of “the nuttiest match ever.”
 Unlike those WWE documentaries this story isn’t quite as one-sided.
 Chicken Man and The Best are the animated grapplers at the focal point of this exposé.
 They’re the Ric Flair and Hulk Hogan of the UGWF.
 Well, I’m assuming the Chicken Man is the Hulk Hogan due to the Fu Manchu mustache he’s sporting.
 The Best is basically a slice of pepperoni pizza cosplaying as Ric Flair.
 We even get Chin McDimple as our Vince McMahon stand-in, complete with butt chin.
 He looks like a jerk and talks with that same Mr. McMahon raspy voice.
 And let’s not forget Mysterious Gus, the giant dinosaur who dreams of becoming a pro wrestler but is stuck selling peanuts.
 And sounds like a black dude with a deep baritone voice.